 AECOM’s aviation design experts are designing a new pier at Amsterdam Airport Schiphol as part of plans to increase capacity at the airport.
 This multidisciplinary project will strengthen Schiphol’s position as Europe’s main aviation hub.

-The new pier is set to be operational in the second half of 2020.
 The new pier design will give Schiphol airport eight new gates, including five for narrow-body aircraft on the north side.
 Three MARS (Multiple Apron Ramp System) gates on the south side will accommodate wide-body aircraft and connect six narrow-body aircrafts.
 In a later stage, two additional widebody gates will connect to the south side of the new pier.

 The pier will handle three passenger categories, Schengen, non-Schengen and non-Schengen from non-secure destinations.
 It will connect to a new terminal development, and increase the airport’s passenger capacity by 14 million passengers per year.